xakur/soppusite/_posts/2023-02-15-stopping-bad-habits-focus-on-your-feelings-first.md

 This can be done through meditation or imagination.
 Alternatively, you can set the "past environment" for yourself by revisiting your past favorite activities, doing the things that you grew up doing, or by being in touch with the things you used to like (e.g. songs, movies, shows). **Our minds are powerful.** Transporting our minds back to our past selves can serve as a breather from the bothersome emotions that we presently hold.

-Another approach to doing this is to travel back to the time __before you developed your bad habit__.
+Another approach to doing this is to travel back to the time <u>before you developed your bad habit</u>.
 Think about how you dealt with your emotions back then - You did not need to do the habit to feel okay, so why is it that you need it now?